 - Grounding yourself (deep breathing, recalling your surroundings, counting, etc.)

 - Calming activities (reading, writing, drawing, listening to music)

 Be sure to watch the video below.
 Thanks for reading, Be Blessed & Stay Humble.
 As always Choose You Always!

 Interested in checking out my first two self-published books?
 Head over to my site: $elf – choose you always.

-Be on the lookout for my upcoming urban novel “The Key To My Brothers Heart – Kennedy’s Reign”
+To read the snippet to my upcoming urban novel click here: “The Key To My Brothers Heart – Kennedy’s Reign“